Skip to main content

 Call 111 or get help from 111 online.
 Call 111 if you're asking about a child under 5 years old.

-Take the dipyridamole packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the dipyridamole packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 2 July 2024